lavanyagarg112/nus-assistant-bot/README.md

 - **Token storage** — Canvas API tokens are encrypted at rest using Fernet
 - **Reminders** — Users set their preferred hour (SGT) via `/reminder` and get a daily push with deadlines due in the next 48 hours
 - **Course cache** — Course list is cached in memory per user and persists until `/refresh` is run, reducing redundant API calls

+---

+## Feature Requests & Feedback

+Have an idea or found something that could be better?
+Open an issue on [GitHub](https://github.com/lavanyagarg112/nus-assistant-bot/issues) — all suggestions welcome!